The Density of Fan-Planar Graphs: The Upper Bound For the Number of Edges

 Now $u_3$ is not in $W_j$ because $u_1$ is an open endpoint and $u_4$ is not in $W_i$ because $u_2$ is an open end.
 Hence by Claim~\ref{claim:between-same-walks} $u_3 \in W_i$ and $u_4 \in W_j$.
 Moreover, by Lemma~\ref{lem:two-on-cell} $u_3u_4$ is an uncrossed edge of $G$ -- a contradiction to the fact that $W_i$ and $W_j$ are distinct facial walks. \end{claimproof}

-Claim~\ref{claim:open-one-side} implies that every edge between different facial walks has exactly one open endpoint and one closed end, because every such edge with two open endpoints would be crossed by some other edge between two facial walks.
+Claim~\ref{claim:open-one-side} implies that every edge between different facial walks has exactly one open endpoint and one closed endpoint.
+Indeed, by assumption~\ref{enum:max-uncrossed} no cell of $G$ has vertices from distinct facial walks on its boundary, meaning that every $W_iW_j$-edge $e$ is crossed by some other edge $e'$.
+If $e'$ runs between two facial walks, then $e$ has a closed endpoint by Claim~\ref{claim:open-one-side}, and if $e'$ runs within $W_i$ or $W_j$, then $e$ has a closed endpoint by definition.
+Let us remark that the second part of Claim~\ref{claim:open-one-side} uses Lemma~\ref{lem:two-on-cell}, which in turn uses the absence of configuration~II, and indeed, the second part of Claim~\ref{claim:open-one-side} is no longer true if configuration~II may occur.

-\begin{claim} If a $W_iW_j$-edge has a closed endpoint $u \in W_i$ and $w$ is the counterclockwise next open or closed vertex of $W_i$ after $u$, then there exists a $W_iW_j$-edge incident to $w$ with open endpoint in $W_j$. \end{claim} \begin{claimproof} Let $e = uv$ be a $W_iW_j$-edge that has a closed endpoint $u \in W_i$.
-By fan-planarity $v$ is an open vertex of $W_j$.
-Consider the crossing of $e$ closest to $u$ and let $e_1 = u_1v_1$ be the crossing edge.
-Clearly, $e_1$ is an edge from $G(W_i)$, where without loss of generality $v_1$ comes counterclockwise after $u$ in $W_i$.
+\begin{ourclaim} If a $W_iW_j$-edge has a closed endpoint $u \in W_i$ and $w$ is the counterclockwise next open or closed vertex of $W_i$ after $u$, then there exists a $W_iW_j$-edge incident to $w$ with open endpoint in $W_j$. \end{ourclaim} \begin{claimproof} Let $e = uv$ be a $W_iW_j$-edge that has a closed endpoint $u \in W_i$.
+By fan-planarity (absence of configuration~I) $v$ is an open vertex of $W_j$.
+As $u$ is a closed endpoint, some edge of $G(W_i)$ crosses $e$.
+Let $e_1 = u_1v_1$ be the edge from $G(W_i)$ whose crossing with $e$ is closest to $v$ (meaning that this crossing lies on $\partial c_i$), where without loss of generality $v_1$ comes counterclockwise after $u$ in $W_i$.
 Further assume without loss of generality that $e$ is the $W_iW_j$-edge at $u$ whose crossing with $e_1$ is closest to $v_1$.

+Consider a Jordan curve $\gamma$ between $v_1$ and the crossing of $e_1$ and $e$ that runs along the left side of $e_1$ and is crossed only by those edges crossing $e_1$ on this stretch.
+Below we show how to extend $\gamma$ without creating new crossings so that $\gamma$ ends at some open vertex in $W_j$ and argue that $G$ together with $\gamma$ seen as an edge at $v_1$ is fan-planar.
+Then the edge-maximality of $G$ implies that an edge with the same endpoints as $\gamma$ already exists in $G$, which will prove the claim.
+Note that by fan-planarity (absence of configuration~I) every edge crossing $\gamma$ is incident to $v$ or $u$.
+If one such edge is incident to $u$, it is the desired $W_iW_j$-edge.
+Otherwise, all such edges are incident to $u$ and by the choice of $e$ the other endpoint lies also in $W_i$.

-If $e$ is not crossed between $v$ and its crossing with $e_1$ then we can draw a $W_iW_j$-edge between $v$ and $w$ that is not crossed by any edge between facial walks and we are done.
+So let us first assume that $e$ is not crossed between $v$ and its crossing with $e_1$.
+In this case we can easily extend $\gamma$ to end at $v$ and we are done.